AmingAndrei/violence.website/content/species/chimeras/fae.md

 Genetic Compatibility

 One of the most striking anomalies is the genomic similarity between Fae and humans.
-Despite belonging to the _Nullikaryota_ domain, Fae possess 23 chromosome pairs, mirroring human karyotypes.
+Despite belonging to the _Allokaryota_ domain, Fae possess 23 chromosome pairs, mirroring human karyotypes.
 This permits limited reproductive compatibility.
 Offspring of such unions are phenotypically human, with features like plantigrade locomotion and five-fingered hands, but they inherit Aberrant Matter cells and Fael Fire generation capabilities.
 If a half-breed reproduces with a human, the child will always be fully human.
 If with a Fae, the child will always be a half-breed.

 ► ln --context